-Tailings waste is not generated in the production processes of Metals segment enterprises, therefore, non-mineral waste excludes tailings of metering systems and relevant requirements in national legislation.
-The indicator includes overburden waste, which disposal methods could be recycling associated with backfilling, as well as reprocessing to new materials.
+&lt;sup>1 Tailings waste is not generated in the production processes of Metals segment enterprises, therefore, non-mineral waste excludes tailings waste in the form of data on red and nepheline sludge from alumina enterprises generated in the reporting period.

-Hereinafter in the section "Additional information" the data for the Bauxite Company of Guyana, the Bauxite Company of Kindia (Guinea), the Dian-Dian (Guinea), that maybe material for consolidated indicators of overburden and rock waste, is excluded, due to the lack
+Hereinafter in the section "Additional information" the data for the for the Bauxite Company of Guyana, the Bauxite Company of Kindia (Guinea), the Dian-Dian (Guinea), that maybe material for consolidated indicators of overburden and rock waste, is excluded, due to the lack of metering systems and relevant requirements in national legislation.